Model worker: Early PRC (1949-1966)

 Many Model Workers were found to be indulged in materials comfort after the nominations.
 Yu Miin-lin lists several major categories of rewards Model Workers could receive.
 The first category was mainly honorific.
 The Model Worker Conference invited many attendees to Beijing, providing them with a unique opportunity to explore the capital.
 The second reward concerns promising official careers as party members.
 Many Model Workers thus became party members, enjoying a smooth and fast route of upward mobility.
 As a new invention after 1949, the third category includes superior material gains compared to their co-workers.
 Model Workers enjoyed vacation, the chance to travel abroad to the Soviet Union and housing offers.
 All these honorific and material provisions made Model Workers a privileged class in Maoist China.
 Some of them refused to treat their former co-workers equally, believing they were inferior to them.
 They not only failed to complete their own tasks but also asked others to do it for them.
 Acts like these greatly jeopardized the reputation of the Model Workers and the propaganda related to it.

 The National Congress of Advanced Collectives and Advanced Producers in Socialist Construction in Industry, Transportation, Capital Construction, Finance and Trade (全国工业、交通运输、基本建设、财贸方面社会主义建设先进集体和先进生产者代表大会), known as the National Qunyin Conference (全国群英会), took place in Beijing from October 25 to November 8, 1959.
 There were 6,577 delegates, and the CPC Central Committee and the State Council conferred 2,565 titles to national advanced collectives and 3,267 titles to national advanced producers.
 On October 25, the Congress commenced at the Great Hall of the People, attended by Party and state leaders including President Liu Shaoqi, Premier Zhou Enlai, Chairman of the Standing Committee of the National People's Congress Zhu De, and Vice Premier Deng Xiaoping, with Liu Ningyi, Chairman of the All China Federation of Trade Unions, officiating the opening ceremony.
 Li Fuchun, Bo Yibo, Tan Zhenlin, Li Xiannian, Nie Rongzhen, Lu Dingyi, Hu Yaobang, and Cai Chang presented special reports.
 Zhou Enlai, Premier of the State Council, hosted a banquet for all delegates.
 Zeng Shan delivered the closing speech.

+On International Women's Day in 1960, the designation of "March 8 Red Flag Bearer" was created to recognize more women among the ranks of model workers.